 The fact that there are no side-impact airbags may be a tribute to the S2000’s excellent side-impact crash test ratings, but certainly by 2007, most cars of this type had them.
 The lack of steering wheel adjustability is unfortunate.
 At least “tilt” would be appreciated, as for many the steering wheel sits a bit low.

 All that said, this is a genuine sports car, not designed as a comfy touring machine.
-Its compromises to touring, however, are acceptable and welcome for those who spend most of their time on the road, rather than on a track (a hard top was available and looks great on the S2000).
+But in my opinion, its compromises to touring are acceptable and welcome for those who spend most of their time on the road, rather than on a track (a hard top was available and looks great on the S2000).
 The power top is quick and completely watertight, suspension is firm but the ride can be smooth, air conditioning is appreciated and works well (there’s even a special setting for “air” or heat with the top down), the little speakers in this model’s head restraints add some dimensionality to the audio system, the seats are firm but provide good support.
 And reliability is top-notch!

 Honda engineers even researched optimum airflow into the cabin with the top down, “to let some wind blow into the face within a range that is not uncomfortable,” was their laudable goal.
 So early on they changed the dimensions and shape of the roll bar, raised the height of the drip molding on the front pillars and changed the pillar surface angle to this end.
 Don’t you love these guys?